-The list below offers various resources you can use in sites content (there may be minor style variations depending on the template chosen).
-However, you are under no obligation to use the resources.
+The list below offers various resources you can use in the new sites gallery.
+However, you are under no obligation to use these resources.
 As authors, it is important that you select resources that will help the student assimilate the content studies; you are the expert in the subject and are best equipped to decide which resources are best.

-As a general rule, you should not use one resource inside another (a citation within an example, an image within a key idea, etc.); this is to ensure their optimal display on different devices.
+As a general rule, it is not possible to use one resource inside another (a citation within an example, an image within a key idea, etc.); this is to ensure their optimal display on different devices.